kannikakabilar/Kannika-Notas/React/README.md

             .then(data => setActivity(data.activity))
     }, [])

-    // The fetch request (1st arg function of useEffect) is executed only once
+    // The fetch request (that is inside the 1st arg function of useEffect) is executed only once
     // If the fetch request was placed outside the useEffect, it would cause infinite rendering

     return (